basclab/LME_MixedEffectsERPTutorial/SimulationScripts/ExampleOutputFiles/README.md

 The following scripts were used to produce these example output files.
-See each corresponding script for more information about each file's variables.
+See each corresponding script for more information about the output variables.

 * **LMESimulation_01_CreateBinDescriptorFile.m**:
   * LMESimulation_BinDescriptorFile.txt
   * LMESimulation_BinDescriptorFileKey.xlsx

-* **LMESimulation_02_SimulateERPData.m**:
+* **simulateOneSample function** (used by LMESimulation_02_SimulateERPData.m):
   * Sample0443-MeanAmpOutput_PreMerge.txt
   * Sample0443-SubjectDataLog.txt